MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.GetFormatName.md

 ---

-# VisWebPageSettings.GetFormatName Method (Visio Save As Web)
+# VisWebPageSettings.GetFormatName method (Visio Save As Web)

 Places the friendly name of the output format specified by the index passed to this method in the pVal parameter passed to the method.